darioromero/getting_and_cleaning_data/README.md

 8 - Using chaining commands with selec, group_by, summarize, and arrange to create second tidy dataset to
     be written with write.table.
+    This second data set will contain average of all statistical variables mean() and stdev() grouped by person and activity.

 Note: File to be written with write.table is called secondds.txt (for second dataset)